-6.1.2 In the current year, the Company was granted a sum of €322,000 (2019: €100,000) by Malta Enterprise in settlement of unutilised investment tax credits that had been awarded to the Company in relation to the provisions of Regulation 32 of the Business Promotion Regulations 2001 ('BPRs').
-The settlement is payable in cash in two equal tranches of €161,000 each and shall be used by the Company to cover costs related to its investment on the setting up of a marine gas hub for one of its clients and conditional on an investment of €536,600 on this project.
-This grant will be amortised based on the useful life of capitalised expenditure made in relation to such project i.e. over a period of 10 years.
-The income recognised in the current year amounts to €2,683.
+6.1.2 In 2020, the Company was granted a sum of €322,000 by Malta Enterprise in settlement of unutilised investment tax credits that had been awarded to the Company in relation to the provisions of Regulation 32 of the Business Promotion Regulations 2001 ('BPRs') to cover costs related to its investment on the setting up of a marine gas hub for one of its clients and conditional on an investment of €536,600 on this project.
+This grant is being amortised based on the useful life of capitalised expenditure made in relation to such project i.e. over a period of 10 years.
+The income recognised in the current year amounts to €32,473 (2020: €2,683).

-In respect to the Covid-19 coronavirus pandemic, the government of Malta introduced a wage subsidy programme for companies that suffered business disruption caused by the pandemic.
-Under the programme, an eligible company could apply for the subsidy in an amount of €800 per month for each employee.
-The Company application for the programme was approved and it was entitled to the wage subsidy on a monthly basis conditional on the employees continuing in employment and the Company continuing paying their salary.
-The Company benefited from the programme from March to December 2020 and received a wage subsidy of €358,576.
-In addition, the Company also benefited from quarantine leave supplement amounting to €2,800.
+In response to COVID-19, the government of Malta introduced a wage subsidy programme for companies that suffered business disruption caused by the pandemic.
+The Company's was granted a monthly wage subsidy conditional on the employees continuing in employment and the Company continuing paying their salary.
+During the year, the wage subsidies amounting to €79,872 (2020: €358,576).
+In addition, the Company also benefited from quarantine leave supplement amounting to €4,200 (2020: €2,800) and a one-time rent refund of €7,500 (2020: €nil).